Hey Kids (Start Here)

 “You liked it,” Rush said.

 “Yeah.”
 Volker shivered.
-He shifted his grip on his cat and took the match, watching it for a moment before tossing it in a burning arc to land squarely on a slick of olive oil that now irregularly covered the first floor of his house.
+He shifted his grip on his cat and took the match.
+He tossed it in a burning arc to land squarely on the slick of olive oil.

-Rush struck a second match and lit his cigarette before sending the matchstick in a flaming parabola toward a different section of the room.
+Rush struck a second match.
+He lit his cigarette, then sent the matchstick in a flaming parabola toward a different section of the room.

 “I’d appreciate it if you didn’t mention to Telford that I set your lab on fire,” Rush said.